avinashiyer4292/Irrgator/README.md

 <b><i><u>Irrigator</u></i></b>: <br/>

 <b><i><u>PROJECT DESCRIPTION</u></i></b>: <br/>
 Irrigator provides farmers with a dashboard detailing the map of the farm they own and dividing them into zones based on crop type, water required for irrigation and so on.
-We used John Deere's Management Zones and Field Connect dataset to come up with an algorithm that determines which zone requires more attention by the farmer.
+We used John Deere's Field Connect dataset to come up with an algorithm that determines which zone requires more attention by the farmer.

 <b><i><u>PROJECT FEATURES</u></i></b>: <br/>
 We used HTML5, CSS3, Javascript, and Google maps to display the farm lands.